What is a mortgage loan insurance?

 There’s no denying it, the purchase of a residential property represents the biggest investment of a lifetime.
 This decision holds its share of doubts and repercussions.
-It is therefore worthwhile to find out more about the possibility of taking out loan insurance, we are sure to ask you about it.
+It is therefore worthwhile to find out more about the possibility of taking out loan insurance, as the mortgage broker is sure to ask you about it.

 Not only will your Multi-Prêts broker guide you towards the best interest rates and mortgage terms, they will also inform you about how to get a mortgage life insurance, with no obligation on your end.
 Beyond being just an investment, your house is also a part of your retirement fund and your estate, which is why you need it to protect it against life’s hazards.